Microsoft/azure-docs.pt-pt/articles/virtual-machines/linux/create-upload-centos.md

     ResourceDisk.SwapSizeMB=2048 ## NOTE: set this to whatever you need it to be.
     ```

-16. Execute os seguintes comandos para desprovisionar a máquina virtual e prepará-la para provisionamento no Azure:
+16. Executar os seguintes comandos para desprovisionar a máquina virtual e prepará-la para o fornecimento em Azure:

     ```bash
     sudo waagent -force -deprovision